Learn more about ActiveChristianity, or explore our theme pages for more

 I’m 21 years old, and looking back I can see that my patience has grown since I was 20.
 And if my patience had not grown wouldn’t it be because I hadn’t taken those situations where my patience was tried correctly?
 I have certainly had opportunities to grow in patience, but if I hadn’t seen them for what they were worth, my patience would not have increased.
 And every day at work or at school there is impurity all around me, but can I remain pure in spite of what is going on around me?
 For this I need to be vigilant and awake.

 “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 1 Peter 5:8.

-If my enemy is seeking with such intensity and interest, shouldn’t I be fleeing even more intensely from the sin he wants to entangle me in, and actively pursue salvation and sanctification instead?
+If myis seeking with such intensity and interest, shouldn’t I be fleeing even more intensely from the sin he wants to entangle me in, and actively fight in this spiritual warfare, pursuing salvation and instead?

-“Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.”
+“Flee also youthful; but pursue righteousness, faith, love, peace with those who call on the Lord out of a .”
 2 Timothy 2:22.

 Now that I have committed to fight this conscious warfare I really have to follow it up.
 It is easy for me to believe I have accomplished something just because I have decided to do it, but that isn’t how it works.
 Yes, I’ve made a decision, but now I have to make a battle plan and carry it out.